TommyJSanders/Predicting-Software-Defects/README.md

   * XGBoost: `n_estimators=100`, `scale_pos_weight=3.41`, `eval_metric="logloss"`
 ### Training

-* All models were trained on a personal MacBook using Python and Jupyter Notebook.
+* All models were trained on a MacBook using Python and Jupyter Notebook.
 * The following packages were used: pandas, numpy, matplotlib, scikit-learn, and xgboost.
 * Training times were fast; Logistic Regression and XGBoost trained in seconds, Random Forest took slightly longer due to building 100 decision trees.
-* These models do not have traditional training curves (loss vs epoch) since they are not neural networks
+* These models do not have traditional training curves (loss vs epoch)
 * Training was stopped automatically when the models converged.
 For Logistic Regression, `max_iter=1000` was set to ensure convergence.
 * The main difficulty encountered was installing XGBoost on MacOS, which required